-    An appeal that you can pursue without the need to obtain the court’s permission.
+An appeal that can be pursued without the need to obtain the court’s permission.

 An appeal that can only be pursued once you have been granted leave (permission) by the court that will hear the appeal.
 Whether or not the court will grant leave depends on the facts and circumstances of your case.

 The act of rendering something void.
-In this case, it means to set aside your conviction or sentence
+In this case, it means to set aside a conviction or sentence.

-    The Criminal Court of Appeal (CCA) is a division of the Supreme Court of NSW and is the highest criminal court in this State.
-It hears appeals from the NSW District Court proceedings that involve indictable (more serious) offences.
-It may also hear appeals from the Supreme Court, but these involve offences of an extremely serious nature (e.g. murder).
+The Court of Appeal is a division of the Supreme Court and is the highest criminal court in the Australian Capital Territory.
+It hears appeals from the Supreme Court.
+Three judges sit as a panel in Court of Appeal matters.

 The Court of Appeal is a court of review.
 It hears matters from other courts.
 Where a conviction is challenged, the court will review the proceedings and the judgment of the lower court, and must decide whether there was an error of law in the original court.